Tips for Increasing Your Time Efficiency as a Freelancer

 Whether you are paid per-project or per-hour, being efficient with your time is critical to your success as a freelancer.
 But time efficiency is not as easy to attain as it sounds.
-With “time sucks” waiting at every corner (and click), the average freelancer is susceptible to being distracted, slowed down, and ultimately, robbed of income on a daily (and hourly) basis.
+With “time sucks” waiting at every corner, the average freelancer is extremely susceptible to being distracted, slowed down, and ultimately, robbed of income on a daily (and hourly) basis.

 Speed is not the primary goal of time efficiency.
 Rather, you’ll want to work quickly while delivering high-quality results to your clients.
 Efficiency produces your very best work at optimal speed, resulting in a better outcome for your client and potentially more income for you (if you are paid per-project).

 Think of it this way: When you first started out on your craft (whether that’s writing, graphic design, accounting, media coordination, or anything else), it probably took you much longer than it does now to perform certain tasks.
 And we’re guessing that your work is higher quality now, too.
 You’ve increased in speed and skill, becoming more capable and cost-effective.

 But if you think you’ve maxed out your current level of efficiency, you’re wrong!
 You can become ever more efficient at your line of work… even if you’ve been doing the same thing for years or longer.